griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/08_dalle-3.md

 ![dalle 3](assets/img/dalle-header.png)

 ## Overview
-You've been creating images using DALL·E 3 in this course so far, but you've been using some minimal options with the `OpenAiDalleImageGenerationDriver`.
-Let's take a look at some of the other options available in Griptape.
+You've been creating images using DALL·E 3 in this course so far, but you've been using some basic attributes with the `OpenAiDalleImageGenerationDriver`.
+Let's take a look at some of the other attributes available in Griptape.

-Here's an example of calling driver with various options set:
+Here's an example of calling driver with various attributes set:

 ```python
 image_driver = OpenAiDalleImageGenerationDriver(